- Radical Acceptance and Scapegoat Recovery: The Power of Accepting What IS - November 5, 2023

 - Did you grow up hearing a ‘story’ about yourself, including via ‘smear campaigns’ or subtle forms of ‘reality distortion’ (aka ‘gaslighting‘), in which you were made out to be somehow bad, different, worthless, ‘less than’, or defective, stories that portrayed you in a negative, ‘shaming and blaming’ manner?

-- Were you the problem child or identified patient in your family-of-origin (you may even still be struggling to escape these stifling roles today)?
+- Were you the problem child or identified patient in your family-of-origin (you may still be struggling to escape these stifling roles today as an ‘adult child’)?

 - Do you identify as being codependent or highly sensitive and empathic?